Kinovea/kinovea-docs/source/measurement/distance.rst

 .. image:: /images/measurement/menu.png

+The unit of distance is the unit used during calibration.

 Points
 ------
 The marker tool can be used to measure the position of a point in the current coordinate system or its distance to the origin.